Tidbits Mountain

 |

-After the 1.3 miles you will come to a trail junction.
-The trail to the right leads to Road 1509 which is likely the road they used in the 1930's to send supplies up to the Forest Service shelter that once stood at the top of Tidbits Mountain.
-The shelter has since collapsed and fallen down the mountain, but you can still find a few remains at this very spot today.
+After 1.3 miles you will come to a trail junction.
+The trail to the right leads to Road 1509 which is likely the road they used in the 1930's to send supplies up to the Forest Service fire lookout that once stood at the top of Tidbits Mountain.
+The lookout has since collapsed and fallen down the mountain, but you can still find a few remains at this very spot today.
 Take the trail to the left to continue on to Tidbits Mountain.
-After the trail junction, the trail gets a bit steeper and you will have a bit more exposure to your right.
+After the junction, the trail gets a bit steeper and you will have a bit more exposure to your right.
 The trail along this section of the trail is quite rocky, but the rocks that you are walking on are fairly large, and even though some of them can be wobbly, they are not going to slide down the hill.

 Overhead you can see the huge pinnacles of Tidbits Mountain and there are even a couple of caves up there.
 If you are adventurous, you could definitely scramble up and check them out.
-This exposed section is not more than .3 miles long and then you enter the woods again, although on the northwest side of the mountain and the higher elevation, the trees are smaller and the ground is a bit rockier here.
+This exposed section is not more than 0.3 miles long and then you enter the woods again, although this time on the northwest side of the mountain and the higher elevation, the trees are smaller and the ground is a bit rockier here.

 |